West Pomeranian Voivodeship: Cities and towns

-The voivodeship contains 5 cities and 61 towns.
+The voivodeship contains five cities and 61 towns.
 These are listed below in descending order of population (according to official figures for 2019):

-The Polish districts of the historical region Western Pomerania (the 3 westernmost districts of the West Pomeranian Voivodeship) had a population of about 520,000 in 2012 (cities of Szczecin, Świnoujście and Police County combined) – while the German districts had a population of about 470,000 in 2012 (Vorpommern-Rügen and Vorpommern-Greifswald combined).
-So overall, about 1 million people live in the historical region of Western Pomerania today, while the Szczecin agglomeration reaches even further.
+The Polish districts of the historical region Western Pomerania (the three westernmost districts of the West Pomeranian Voivodeship) had a population of about 520,000 in 2012 (cities of Szczecin, Świnoujście and Police County combined) – while the German districts had a population of about 470,000 in 2012 (Vorpommern-Rügen and Vorpommern-Greifswald combined).
+Overall, about 1 million people live in the historical region of Western Pomerania today, while the Szczecin agglomeration reaches even further.

 Administrative division

-West Pomeranian Voivodeship is divided into 21 counties (powiats): 3 city counties and 18 land counties.
+West Pomeranian Voivodeship is divided into 21 counties (powiats): three city counties and 18 land counties.
 These are further divided into 114 gminas.

 The counties are listed in the following table (ordering within categories is by decreasing population in 2019):

 Protected areas

 Protected areas in West Pomeranian Voivodeship include two National Parks and seven Landscape Parks.
 These are listed below.